atasege/BPM_Resource_Allocation/README.md

 - Change simulation properties in `run.sh`
 - Run:
 ```
+  chmod +x run.sh
   pipenv run sh run.sh
 ```
 - This will result in a .csv that includes simulation statistics

-## Important Notes
-- If you want to use a log other than ACR or Helpdesk, you should: create a separate model mining method in `__main__.py` and use it in step 1 create a separate prediction model in `task_execution_time.py` and use it in step 2 adjust `test.py` to include your mined models
+### If you want to use a log other than ACR or Helpdesk, you should:
+- Create a separate model mining method in `__main__.py` and use it in step 1
+- Create a separate prediction model in `task_execution_time.py` and use it in step 2
+- Adjust `test.py` to include your mined models
+### Important Notes
-- Dont forget to specify necessary input and output file names and locations at each step
+- Dont forget to specify necessary input and output file names at each step
+- Avoid using Virtual Machines for this project !